 Ha's poster design Long live Chairman Mao from 1959 was at the root of his problems: why had he depicted a bourgeois woman instead of a female proletarian?
 Where was Chairman Mao?
 Why didn't the poster praise the Chairman more explicitly?
 Every time the literature and arts world held a criticism session, he was dragged out as an object of public abuse.
 As a result, Ha was publicly beaten and humiliated more than thirty times.

 Despite his maltreatment during the Cultural Revolution and a suicide attempt that caused the loss of sight in his right eye, Ha remained active as a poster designer until his retirement in 1992.
 A number of his propaganda paintings as well as his oil paintings has been included in Chinese museum collections.
-Ha was married to the designer You Longgu (游龙姑).
+Ha was married to You Longgu (游龙姑), a fine poster designer who worked for the Shanghai People's Fine Arts Publishing House as well.